-How many times have your kids walked past their dad to come and ask you for help when you’re in the middle of doing something and he is not!
+How often have your kids walked past their dad to come and ask you for help when you’re in the middle of doing something, and he is not!

 - Learn to say no to external demands

-One of the best things about getting old is that it’s much easier to be able to say no without feeling guilty.
+One of the best things about getting old is that it’s much easier to say no without feeling guilty.

-You don’t have to go out on the Christmas night out
+You don’t have to go out on Christmas nights out.

 It’s nice to say yes, but it’s perfectly okay to say no when you need to.

 Be gentle with yourself and learn to say no!

 Let go of the need to control every situation you find yourself in.
 Sometimes you’ve just got to accept that things don’t always go according to plan.
 Sit back and enjoy the ride.
 It’s all part of life’s rich tapestry!